-Type: Short name of the payment method.
+Type Short name of the payment method

-Amount: Amount which was settled with the above-mentioned payment method.
+Amount Amount which was settled with the above-mentioned payment method

-Comments Any comments about the payment method.
+Comments Any comments about the payment method

 Buttons

-All Days / Between Date Either all bookings in the List will be displayed or only the bookings which were made in the specified time frame.
+All Days Either all bookings in the List will be displayed or only the bookings which were made in the specified time frame.

-Show current /Show Archive Either all records in the list will be displayed or only the current ones.
+Show Archive Either all records in the list will be displayed or only the current ones.

-Show Details / Show All Here you can change back and forth between the detail view of the currently selected booking and the booking list.
+Show Details Here you can change back and forth between the detail view of the currently selected booking and the booking list.

 Void With the Void button you can cancel articles from the currently selected booking.